- Surgical trauma, gum disease and faulty implant design are some of the causes of a loose implant.

 Treatment

-The treatment of a loose dental implant crown is similar to a damaged abutment.
+The treatment of a loose dental implant crown is similar to that of a damaged abutment.
 It is unscrewed if possible.
-If not, the crown may be extracted provided the cement is fragile enough to allow this.
+If not, the crown may be extracted, provided the cement is sufficiently fragile to allow it.
 Otherwise, it is cut up into smaller parts.
 The abutment or rod is then thoroughly cleaned.

 If a dental implant crown fell out completely, but is still in good shape, it can be cemented back in place.
-This is a simple procedure and it may not require anesthetic.
+This is a simple procedure and may not require anesthesia.

 The situation is more complex if the crown gets damaged.
-The dentist can try to obtain the cast that was previously taken or make a new one.
+The dentist can try to obtain the previously taken cast or make a new one.
 Either way, you are likely to wear a temporary one for a few weeks.

 Worst case scenario: loose dental implant